mmbman/Katagiri/1987-03-11-Bendowa-Talk-1.md

 > Even were a person of disbelief given teachings of it, he would find it difficult to receive them.

-But that difficulty is just the conceptual word, you are going astray.
-That’s it.
+But that difficulty is just the conceptual word.
+You are going astray; that’s it.
 But actually, you are right there – which is very simple, [like] blooming flowers in the spring.

 But what makes it possible for you to go astray, that is the conceptual word, so-called “I am not a great person.”
-So what is the not-great person?
+What is the not-great person?
 That is a concept, fabricated by you.
 But originally, or in the underlying essence, you are a great person, gifted with great faith.

 So why not accept?
 Don’t be irritated.
 Don’t be agitated.
-[It’s] not [being] lazy, idle – but not irritated in order to get the satori or happiness, etc. Beyond getting the *satori* or not, anyway, be present right here, right now, with thoroughgoing effort, that’s all we can do.
+[It’s] not [being] lazy, idle – but not irritated, in order to get the satori or happiness, etc. Beyond getting the *satori* or not, anyway, be present right here, right now, with thoroughgoing effort.
+That’s all we can do.

 > Even on Vulture Peak, there were some the Buddha allowed to leave.